russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 • Steve Jobs is most known for turning personal technology into a cultural touchstone by creating a cutting-edge and user-friendly brand identity that made Apple products the must-have accessory of the 21st century.

-• It’s not surprising that people want to know how Jobs did it — and his unique lifestyle has become as much a part of his legend as the products he pioneered.
+• It's not surprising that people want to know how Jobs did it.
+His unique lifestyle has become as much a part of his legend as the products he pioneered.

 • Some top books on Steve Jobs' reading list include Autobiography of a Yogi by Paramahansa Yogananda, Diet for a Small Planet by Frances Moore Lappe, and The Innovator's Dilemma by Clayton Christensen.

-To get to the bottom of what inspired a most capable individual to the heights of human ingenuity, we’ve compiled this list of 13 inspirational books Steve Jobs had read himself and would recommend to others.
+To understand what inspired the most capable individual to the heights of human ingenuity, we've compiled this list of 13 inspirational books Steve Jobs had read himself and would recommend to others.

-Read on for a list of books the late and great Steve Jobs numbered as his favorites.
+Read on for a complete book recommendations list of the late and great Steve Jobs:

 1. Autobiography of a Yogi by Paramahansa Yogananda